trevorrovert/fashion-mnist/README.md

 ## Runtime Env

-I execute my notebooks in a linux environment on AWS Sagemaker but these notebooks can easily be ported to uses Google Colab as well.
+I execute my notebooks in a linux environment on AWS Sagemaker but these notebooks can easily be ported to use Google Colab as well.

 ## Dataset